BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

   :width: 500
   :alt: BV-BRC Workshop UVA

-The BV-BRC (Bacterial and Viral Bioinformatics Resource Center) team will be offering a 3-day **Bioinformatics Workshop on August 30 - September 1, 2022, at the University of Virgnia** in Charlottesville, VA.
+The BV-BRC (Bacterial and Viral Bioinformatics Resource Center) team will be offering a 3-day **Bioinformatics Workshop on August 30 - September 1, 2022, at the University of Virgnia (UVA)** in Charlottesville, VA.
 The workshop will be held at the UVA North Fork Discovery Park, approximately 10 miles north of UVA grounds.
 The workshop will show researchers how to use the new BV-BRC website, which is a merger of the two long running bacterial and viral BRC resources, PATRIC and IRD/ViPR, respectively.
 The workshop will consist of interactive hands-on training sessions.
 During the first two days, participants will learn how to search for public datasets of interest and perform genomic, comparative genomic, metagenomic, and transcriptomic analysis using various analysis services and tools at BV-BRC.
 The third day of the workshop will focus on using command-line interface for programmatic search and retrieval of the data and job submissions, as well as users working with their own data and analysis problems with the help from the BV-BRC team members.

 **REGISTRATION**

-**To register for the workshop, send an email to `arw3s@virginia.edu <mailto:arw3s@virginia.edu>`_.
-Registration is limited to 50 people, based on the order the emails are received.** The workshop is free to attend, but participants must arrange and pay for their own travel, meals, and lodging.
+**To register for the workshop, send an email with your name and research interests to *arw3s@virginia.edu*.
+Registration is limited to 50 people, and will be accepted based on the order the emails are received.** The workshop is free to attend, but participants must arrange and pay for their own travel, meals, and lodging.
 Light refreshments will be available.
 There is also a small coffee and snack bar in the building and a cafe and grill in the adjacent building.

 .. cut::